 - Fusion Middleware Number is the third digit.
 This will be 0 for database software.

-- A platform- specific release is identified by the fifth digit.
-This is usually a patch kit. this digit will be the same across all affected platforms when different platforms need the same patch package.
+- A platform-specific release is identified by the fifth digit.
+This is usually a patch kit.
+This number will be the same across all affected platforms when different platforms need the same patch package.

 52. What kind of information can be given while creating a sequence?